HAJSDJHAPedro/HAJSDJHAPedro/README.md

 - 👀 I’m interested in ...
 Learn website technology
 - 🌱 I’m currently learning ... translate websites, design and golden number
 - 💞️ I’m looking to collaborate on ... website creation, translate websites, descriptions and images with golden numbers
-- 📫 How to reach me ...
-Call me so I can understand you better, thus improving my service in your project.
+- 📫 How to reach me ... talk to me so I can understand you better, thus improving my service in your project.
 - ⚡ Fun fact: ...
 4 certificates in scientific technology fair but I want to improve my skills in this.

 <!---